mvevans89/zika/code/georeferencing/methods.md

 Join level: ADM_1, "municipality"

 Some reported locations did not match the ADM boundaries or were reported at a finer scale (ADM_2) than others.
 These were georeferenced following the deparment maps: https://guiadeguatemala.wordpress.com/guia-general-de-guatemala/.
-One potential issue is thathe region Peten matches the municipality Peten in name, so these cases could be double counted if they were reported at both levels.
+One potential issue is that the region Peten matches the municipality Peten in name, so these cases could be double counted if they were reported at both levels.

 ## Haiti